flutter-tizen/plugins/packages/audioplayers/README.md

 This plugin has some limitations on TV:

-- The setPlaybackRate method will fail if triggered within last 3 seconds.
+- The 'setPlaybackRate' method will fail if triggered within last 3 seconds.
 - The playback rate will reset to 1.0 when audio is replayed in loop mode.
-- The seek method works only when playback rate is 1.0, and it sets audio position to the nearest key frame which isn't accurately.
+- The 'seek' method works only when playback rate is 1.0, and it sets audio position to the nearest key frame which may differ from the passed argument.